 Some places create a bubble experience using geodesic dome construction technology.
 Just like the name suggests, these accommodations are round on top like a dome, and sit on a flat surface like a deck.
 Other bubble providers use inflatables to create a similar experience.
 In this case, you are literally staying inside of an inflatable ball.
 Bubbles and domes come in different shapes and all sizes, and may have bathrooms, furniture, decks, and other elaborate amenities.

-inside a canvas tent, you’re inside an inflatable dome - kind of like a bouncy castle but without the bounce.
+With the inflatable kind, it's like a bouncy castle but without the bounce.

 How Does a Bubble Tent Work?

-Our bubbles are not like a typical canvas tent.
+The Four Corners bubble tents were not like a typical canvas tent.

 The relationship between a canvas tent and the outside world is pretty standard.
 There’s not much to observe in the way it behaves - they do their one job in an excellent manner without fuss.